Dracula-DAO/cardano-devnet/INSTALL.md

 $ direnv allow
 ```

 2. Ensure node.js is installed for the user you want to run the devnet as.
-It is easiest to use [nvm](https://github.com/nvm-sh/nvm) for this:
-3. Use nvm to install node.js >= 18.xx.yy
+It is easiest to use [nvm](https://github.com/nvm-sh/nvm) for this.
+Use nvm to install node.js >= 18.xx.yy

 ```
 $ nvm install 18